President of Fiji: History of the office

 A few days later, Citizens Constitutional Forum director Reverend Akuila Yabaki suggested that the position of President should, in future, be open to persons of any ethnicity, rather than reserved for indigenous Fijians.
 This suggestion was controversial, and was notably opposed by deposed prime minister Laisenia Qarase.
 A Rewa chief, Ro Filipe Tuisawau, also opposed the idea, and stated his view on the function of the presidency:

 The position of the president symbolises unity of both traditional structures of leadership which existed before parliamentary rule was established and the current Westminster system of parliament.
 This is where the Western system meets our traditional vanua system and we acknowledge the indigenous leadership that has evolved and catered for all races in our multicultural society.
 By nominating the President the nation is acknowledging the role our chiefs have played in society and I think the Fijian people would appreciate that the status quo stay.

 On 28 July 2009, Iloilo announced that he would be leaving office on 30 July.
 Brigadier-General (Rtd) Ratu Epeli Nailatikau succeeded him as acting president.
 On 5 November 2009, Nailatikau was sworn in as president.

 In March 2012, the Bainimarama government disestablished the Great Council of Chiefs by decree.
 Bainimarama confirmed this meant there would need to be a new method to appoint the president; this, he said, would be provided by a new Constitution, to be adopted in 2013 following consultations with the people.

 On 12 October 2015, the Parliament elected Major-General (Rtd) Jioji Konrote as president.
 On 12 November 2015, Konrote was sworn in as president.
 On 31 August 2018, Konrote was re-elected as president.

 On 22 October 2021, the Parliament elected Ratu Wiliame Katonivere as president.
 On 12 November 2021, Katonivere was sworn in as president.

+Privileges

+Salary and Allowances

+The Office of The President of Fiji is $2.2 million FJD for the 2025-2026 fiscal year.
+Which mainly goes to pay for the administration that helps the President, Also specific funds have been allocated for the upkeeping of The State House.
+The President's current salary is $130,000 FJD (Non-Taxable). $200,000 FJD has been allocated for official overseas duty's.

+Vehicles and Property's

+The Office of The President of Fiji manages quite a Portfolio of Property's across Viti Levu.
+The Official Residence is the State House located in the Capital, Suva.
+Then the president's office also maintains 2 other houses, the Taunovo Residence in Pacific Harbour and the Tavakubu Residence in Lautoka.
+There is also Borron House which is owned by the Government of Fiji, It served as the States Guest House but it served as the Official Residence of The President of Fiji during Jioji Konrote's Presidency.
+Toyota SUV's was mostly used by the President, but the new official car is a Hongqi H9 Executive Sedan which was gifted by the Chinese Government.